jtymoszczuk/Exchange-APIs/README.md

 node index.js
 ``

-Right now it jsut prints your bitcoin balance and bitcoin price.
+Right now it prints your bitcoin balance and bitcoin price.